SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 The plot problem is really about how an individual's bitter experience can lead them to think of all of humanity as evil and irredeemable.
-It's an incredibly childish ans self-centred attitude.
-The truth is, and I think most people are like this, we can save th animals, save the biosphere, and also love humanity.
+It's an incredibly childish and self-centred attitude.
+The truth is, and I think most people are like this, we can save the animals, save the biosphere, and also love humanity.
 These are not contradictory or mutually exclusive options.
 To think otherwise is an imbecilic rotten apple fallacy.